kaur-manpreet325/TEM-Seg/README.md

 ### 2. End-to-End Pipeline
 ![Workflow](Figures/Semi-Supervised.png)
 *Figure: Workflow of the semi-supervised segmentation pipeline.
-The top branch illustrates the pseudo-labeling and self-training loop, while the bottom shows supervised learning with labeled data.*
+The top branch illustrates the supervised learning with labeled data, while the bottom shows pseudo-labeling and self-training loop.*